 Definitely not.
 You need absolutely no experience in cheesemaking to attend this course.
 It starts with an overview of what is cheesemaking eg: what sort of milk is needed, what is a starter culture, what is rennet, why is hygiene is important.
 Then after 30 minutes of arriving at the course it is straight into cheesemaking.
 It is hands on all the way from here.
 The best way for adults to learn.
-We build on the basics over the two days so that by the time 3pm on Sunday arrives you have a very comprehensive understanding of how to make not just one but eight cheese on your own.

 I have previous cheesemaking experience, will I get any benefit from attending this course?

 ]Yes.
 There will probably be several people at the same course that have some previous cheesemaking experience.
 The levels of previous experience will vary.
 Some of the previous cheesemakers may want to fine tune their knowledge in a particular area or gain some knowledge of a cheese that they have not tried previously.
 For the majority there will be new techniques and information for everyone to share and learn from.

 Can I attend Intensive Cheesemaking 2 if I haven’t attended Intensive Cheesemaking 1?